cloudify-cosmo/getcloudify.org/guide/3.1/guide-blueprint.md

 **Infrastructure:**

-- Two hosts (we will call them nodejs_host and mongodb_host) that contain the application.
-One contains Node.JS and the other MongoDB.
-In this tutorial we will use localhost for both host nodes([?]({{page.terminology_link}}#node)) as we want to install the entire application on our Vagrant VM.
+- One host that will contain both MongoDB and NodeJS.
+In this tutorial we will use localhost as our host as we want to install the entire application on our Vagrant Cloudify Manager VM.

 **Middleware:**

-- [Node.JS](http://nodejs.org/) - This is a javascript based application server that serves this web application - It is contained within the nodejs_host.
+- [Node.JS](http://nodejs.org/) - This is a javascript based application server that serves this web application - It is contained within our host.

-- [MongoDB](http://www.mongodb.org/) - This is a JSON document store that serves as the application database - It is contained within the mongodb_host.
+- [MongoDB](http://www.mongodb.org/) - This is a JSON document store that serves as the application database - It is contained within our host.

 **Application:**